 This course provides an overview of qualitative and quantitative research processes and designs.
 Prepares nurses to read, interpret, and synthesize current knowledge into a proposal for evidence-based nursing practice, to include outcomes evaluation.
-Same as NURS 6355.
 Prerequisite: MATH 6363 or other math based graduate statistics course.